stecman/avr-flight-fuel-timer/README.md

 make flash PROGRAMMER="dragon_isp"
 ```

+## Notes for users

+- Fuel and fuel burn per hour are represented as whole integers.
+Partly because
+  this device is for approximation, and partly because the precision of a fuel
+  tank dipstick or a "fuel burn per hour" average/max is unlikely to be greater
+  than whole numbers.

+  If you want better accuracy, get avionics that have a digital fuel flow meter
+  and fuel level sensors that can work out your actual burn and endurance.

 ## Developer notes

 - Strings are stored in `PROGMEM` (`__flash` under `gnu99`).
 These are defined in